PR, Marketing and Advertising Careers

 • Marketing is interested in the market — consumers and demand.

-• Public relations (PR) is interested in relationships — reducing conflict and improving cooperation between the organization and its publics.
+• Public relations (PR) is interested in relationships — reducing conflict and improving cooperation between the organization and its public.

 • Advertising tells a story to attract attention to a product or service.
 Advertising is a step in the marketing process.

-While there are some companies with set hiring timelines, hiring generally happens when employers need to fill positions.
+While some companies have set hiring timelines, hiring generally occurs when employers need to fill positions.

 Information Gathering

-If you are interested in a career in advertising, marketing or PR, you must be able to demonstrate to employers that you know your stuff, and that you follow the field closely.
-Read trade magazines, newsletters, and popular industry websites.
-Join relevant email lists.
+If you are interested in a career in advertising, marketing or PR, you must be able to demonstrate to employers that you know your stuff and that you follow the field closely.
+Read trade magazines like AdAge, AdWeek, PRWeek, and PR News; subscribe to newsletters like The Drum; and stay current with popular industry websites like AW360.
 Follow industry insiders on social media.
 Research the types of positions that are available in your field.
-Vault (available for free to Georgetown students) is a good place to start your search.
+The American Marketing Association provides detailed descriptions of the following entry-level marketing jobs; The Muse summarizes nine common jobs in marketing; Indeed highlights entry-level and mid-level public relations jobs; and Acadium lists entry-level advertising positions and provides advice for those new to the field.
+Learn about the skills employers are seeking.
+Check out the LinkedIn article, Most In-Demand Skills for Marketers, and the Digital Marketing Institute’s article, From Classroom to Job Market: 6 Skills Employers Want in Your Graduates.
+Take relevant Georgetown classes or learn skills like Excel, InDesign and Tableau through Lauinger or LinkedIn Learning.
+Vault (free to Georgetown students) is another good place to start your search, specifically their industry guides.
 Company websites, O*NET, and the Occupational Outlook Handbook can also help you learn about the types of jobs in your field.

 Select Resources